Welcome to Eco-Safe's Termite Division: Miss Phoebe's!

 Signs of Infestation

-Wood damaged by termites always has remains of mud tubes attached to wood galleries or tunnels in an irregular pattern.
+Wood damaged by termites has remains of mud tubes attached to wood galleries or tunnels in an irregular pattern.
 The tunnels may contain broken mud particles with fecal materials.
 In the case of an active colony, white termites may be found in infested wood.

 The presence of flying winged males, females, or shed wings inside the building indicates an infestation.